Fatboy Edison the Petit table lamp, styled on a vintage wood residence shelf with framed art in a cosy living room setup, from tableLights.com.

 Different Types of Table Lamps for Living Rooms

-360-degree table lamps give off light in all directions.
+A versatile choice among decorative table lamps for the living room, these 360-degree lamps shine in all directions, brightening larger areas with general illumination.
 They work well when you want to brighten a larger area or add general lighting to the room.
 You might place one on a side table to soften shadows in a corner or use it to help balance overhead lighting.
 Because the light spreads evenly, it’s also useful in shared spaces where people are doing different things: watching TV, reading, or talking.

-Focused lamps direct light in a single direction.
+Ideal for reading corners or task areas, these table lamps for the living room are focused lamps that direct light in a single direction, providing illumination exactly where it’s needed.
 They’re useful for tasks that need more attention, like reading, writing, or crafts.
 These are best placed next to chairs, sofas, or desks where direct light is needed.
 Since they don’t light up the whole room, they’re often used alongside other types of lighting to avoid dark spots.

 Casual dining lamps tend to have a softer, more relaxed glow.
 They suit informal living spaces or spots where you want a cosy feel, like a reading corner or a side table.

-Tall table lamps, usually over 27 cm in height are helpful in bigger rooms or areas with high ceilings.
-Because the light sits higher up, it spreads further and fills more of the space.
-They’re good for large coffee tables, wide sideboards, or end tables next to deep sofas.
-Just make sure the lamp isn’t too tall for eye level when you’re sitting down, as that can be uncomfortable.
+Lamps with a taller profile, usually over 27 cm in height, work well in bigger rooms or spaces with high ceilings.
+Because the light source sits higher, it spreads further and fills more of the area.
+They suit large coffee tables, wide sideboards, or end tables beside deep sofas.
+Make sure the height is still comfortable when seated, so the light does not shine directly into your eyes.

 Humble One and Humble Two gold lamps side by side on a console table from tableLight.com

-How to Choose the Right Table Lamp for Living Room
+How to Choose the Right Table Lamp for the Living Room

 Choosing a table lamp for the living room isn’t just about style, it’s also about making sure it fits your space, works well for how you use the room, and gives off the right kind of light.
 Here are a few things to think about before you buy.